asamuzaK/withExEditor/README.md

 * When selecting an editor on Mac OS X, pick the file under `/Applications/[yourEditor].app/Contents/MacOS/` directory.

 ### Command Line Options
-* Command line options when you run the editor.
+* Command line options of the editor.
 * When using backslash (`\`) character, it must be escaped with an extra backslash.
 ex: `C:\\Windows`
 * If argument contains space(s), quote them with the double quotation mark (`"`).